MalekHassan/reading-notes/Code401-AdvancedSoftwareDevelopment/read04.md

 * **record** - A collection of fields about the same person, item or object in a database.
 * **document** - A unique set of data stored in a NoSQL database
 * **Object Relation Mapping (ORM)** - A technique for converting data between incompatible systems.
 This uses object-oriented programming languages.

+# Repository pattern

+Repository pattern separates the data access logic and maps it to the business entities in the business logic.
+Communication between the data access logic and the business logic  is done through interfaces.

+## The separation of data access from business logic have many benefits.
+Some of them are:

+* A lower chance for making programming errors
+* Centralization of the data access logic makes code easier to maintain
+* Reduces duplication of code
+* Business and data access logic can be tested separately